Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 Large engineering projects are high-stakes games characterized by substantial irreversible commitments, skewed reward structures in case of success, and high probabilities of failure.

-This article leans heavily on three handbooks that NASA has published (see References section for links) in the past decade or two.
+This article draws heavily on three handbooks that NASA has published (see the References section for links) over the past decade or two.

 These handbooks thoroughly discuss Risk Management for large engineering projects, and I believe they would immensely benefit people in the software business.